Marfan syndrome

 Other features

-Patients with Marfan syndrome can be predisposed to spontaneous pneumothorax.
-Recurrent herniae, joint hypermobility, dental crowding and a high, arched palate may occur, but it should be noted that these features are considered non-specific for Marfan syndrome.
+Patients with Marfan syndrome may present with spontaneous pneumothorax.
+Recurrent herniae, dental crowding and a high-arched palate may occur, but it should be noted that these features are considered non-specific for Marfan syndrome.
 Dural ectasia (the widening of the dural sac surrounding the spinal cord) usually occurs in the lumbosacral region and can cause chronic back pain.

 Inheritance and genomic counselling

-In total, 25% of disease-causing variants occur de novo (they occur spontaneously in the individual for the first time, rather than being inherited).
-If the FBN1 variant appears de novo, there is a small possibility of two unaffected parents having a second affected child due to constitutional (germline) mosaicism.
+In total, 25% of disease-causing variants occur de novo (that is, they occur spontaneously in the affected individual for the first time, rather than being inherited).
+If the FBN1 variant appears de novo, there is a small possibility of two unaffected parents having a second affected child due to germline mosaicism.

-Individuals with a Marfan diagnosis should be referred to clinical genetics to discuss the family implications, cascade predictive testing and reproductive options if appropriate.
+Individuals with a Marfan syndrome diagnosis should be referred to clinical genetics or an inherited cardiac conditions service to discuss the family implications, cascade predictive testing and reproductive options if appropriate.
+Female patients should be monitored carefully if embarking on a pregnancy.
 As there are screening and management options, children should also be referred to discuss predictive testing.

 Management

-At diagnosis, a baseline ophthalmic examination, echocardiogram and CT or MRI of the aorta should be performed.
-Monitoring of the aorta following the baseline assessment should be repeated at regular intervals (as dictated by aortic measurements – usually yearly).
+Medical and surgical management of Marfan syndrome requires multi-disciplinary care – for example, clinical genetics, cardiology, cardiothoracics, ophthalmology, vascular surgery, respiratory and possibly rheumatology.
+At diagnosis, a baseline ophthalmic examination, echocardiogram and CT or MRI of the aorta should be performed, and other investigations could be performed on the basis of symptoms and physical findings (for example, scoliosis).
+Monitoring of the aorta following the baseline assessment should be repeated at regular intervals as dictated by aortic measurements – usually yearly.

-Beta blockers and angiotensin II receptor blockers (ARBs) may reduce progression of aortic dilatation in Marfan syndrome and should be considered in all patients, including children.
-Elective aortic root replacement surgery should also be considered, depending on aortic root measurements and other risk factors.
+Beta blockers and angiotensin II receptor blockers (ARBs) have been shown to reduce progression of aortic dilatation in Marfan syndrome and should be considered in all patients, including children.
+Elective aortic root replacement surgery or personalised external aortic root support (PEARS) may need to be considered, depending on aortic root measurements and other risk factors.

-Patients with Marfan syndrome who are pregnant or considering pregnancy should have preconceptual counselling.
-They should be advised regarding cardiovascular risk, teratogenic medications (such as ACE inhibitors, warfarin and ARBS) and alternatives, as well as the option of preimplantation genetic testing where relevant.
-These options all require close monitoring in a specialist maternal cardiac service during pregnancy and the post-partum period.
+Patients with Marfan syndrome should ideally have preconceptual counselling at the point of considering pregnancy to be advised regarding cardiovascular risk, teratogenic medications (such as ACE inhibitors, warfarin and ARBs) and alternatives, as well as the option of prenatal testing or preimplantation genetic testing where relevant.
+These options all require close monitoring in a specialist maternal cardiac service during pregnancy and the post-partum period, with increased surveillance with imaging.

 Resources